peerstate/babysitter/README.md

 This service is built to fill any gaps someone coming from a client-server architecture to a p2p one might not like.
 It maintains central control and moderation while enabling the benefits of direct communication that isn't totally reliant on a remote server.

+## Usage

+It is recommended to configure babysitter with environment variables, but it can also be confgured with CLI flags.
+Assuming you have your environment set up like the `.env.example`, running babysitter is as simple as:

+`npx @peerstate/babysitter`

+## What's there

 So far it consists of:

 1. login, logout, and key refresh functionality